gulinte/credit-card-fraud-detection/README.md

 ### Before Starting:
 - Use Jupyter Notebook for the project.
 - If not installed, use Google Colab.
-- Dataset can be downloaded from Kaggle.
+- Dataset can be downloaded from <a href="https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud">Kaggle.</a>

 Let's dive into the code to develop a credit card fraud detection model!